apparebit/rerun/README.md

 example](https://www.hellorust.com/demos/add/index.html) helpful.

-# Debugging WASM Generation
+### Tooling

-`rustc` add custom sections with debug information despite being invoked with `-C debuginfo=0`.
-A look at resulting file size makes clear that, probably, there is debug information in the WASM file.
+`rustc` adds very large custom sections with debug information to the generated WASM despite being invoked with `-C debuginfo=0`.
+While I immediately suspected something like this, actually validating that hypothesis was a tad harder:

-  * Running `wasm2wat` on the WASM file does not print custom sections unless invoked with `-v`.
+  * Running `wasm2wat` on a WASM file does not print custom sections unless invoked with `-v`.
+In that case, the tool prints SAX-like events while parsing the WASM.
-  * Running `wasm-objdump -h` on the WASM file prints all sections including those with debug information.
+  * Running `wasm-objdump -h` on the WASM file is the more suitable alternative, as it prints all sections including those with debug information.
   * Running `wasm-opt --strip-debug` on the WASM file removes all custom sections with debug information.
   * LTO is not enabled by default but also makes a big difference for file size.

+Note that `wasm2wat`, `wat2wasm`, and `wasm-objdump` are shipped with WABT, whereas `wasm-opt` is part of Binaryen.
+In short, if you are targeting WASM, you probably want both toolkits installed.